cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 ## Technical Overview
 This document describes a post-quantum cryptographic system designed for secure peer-to-peer communication in distributed networks.
-The architecture employs a hierarchical trust model with specialized cryptographic roles and modern NIST-standardized algorithms.\pagebreak
+The architecture employs a hierarchical trust model with specialized cryptographic roles and modern NIST-standardized algorithms.

 ## CIA Triad Implementation

 The Cryptographic Entity Management System is designed with the foundational principles of information security - Confidentiality, Integrity, and Availability (CIA) - as core architectural considerations.
 Each element of the CIA triad is addressed through specific cryptographic mechanisms and protocol designs.